kubernetes/website/docs/getting-started-guides/juju.md

 If this is your first time running the `kube-up.sh` script, it will attempt to install the required dependencies to get started with Juju.

-Next it will deploy the kubernetes application, 3 units of etcd, and network the units with flannel based Software Defined Networking (SDN) so containers on different hosts can communicate with each other.
+Next it will deploy two nodes of Kubernetes, 1 unit of etcd, and network the units so containers on different hosts can communicate with each other.

 ## Exploring the cluster